The Rev. Angela Herrera

 Mia came to Albuquerque with her family in 2009, and she and her husband Skip have been members of First Unitarian since 2010.
 Following careers in banking and museum administration, Mia has held a number of positions at First Unitarian, allowing her a unique perspective on church operations.
 She holds a Bachelor of Fine Arts from the University of the Arts in Philadelphia, PA and was awarded the UUA’s Religious Educator Credential in 2019.
 She is also serving our District as the Chair-Elect of the MDD Liberal Religious Educator’s Association (LREDA).

 Laira received her BA in Fine Arts from the University of New Mexico in 1997 with an emphasis on theatre.
-She and her husband Blake are church members and have three delightful children: Shane, Miranda, and Esme.
+She is married to Blake and they have three delightful children: Shane, Miranda, and Esme.

 Director of Finance

 Phillip Robinson has over eleven years of experience in business and accounting.
 This experience includes non-profit, healthcare, school finance, and public accounting organizations.
 He received a Bachelor’s of Business Administration degree from UNM and an MBA from New Mexico Highlands University.
 Phillip enjoys the outdoors and has a passion for New Mexico, with ancestral roots dating back over 200 years.
 Phillip is married with two adorable dogs.
 They love traveling and visiting new places together.

 Youth Programs Coordinator & RE Assistant